folio-org/stripes/doc/app-metadata.md

 ### Standard fields (top level)

-Apart from `stripes`, the sub-record that contains the extension fields, all of the fields at the top level of the NPM package file are standard fields interpeted in the standard way.
-The **[Ref]** links before point to the NPM package-file documentation for the fields.
+Apart from `stripes`, the sub-record that contains the extension fields, all of the fields at the top level of the NPM package file are standard fields interpreted in the standard way.
+The **[Ref]** links provide the NPM package-file documentation for the fields.

 Field | Location | Description and notes
 :---- | :------- | :--------------------